Weehooey/pfSense-scripts/README.md

 ### Usage

-1. Log into pfSense command line as `root`
+1. Log into the pfSense command line as `root`
 2. Run `curl -LJO https://raw.githubusercontent.com/Weehooey/pfSense-scripts/main/install-qemu-guest-agent.sh`
 3. READ THE DOWNLOADED FILE!
 You should never blindly run scripts from the internet.
 4. Make the file executable `chmod +x install-qemu-guest-agent.sh`